Build Back Better Act: Budget framework negotiations

 On September 2, Manchin indicated that he only supported between $1–1.5 trillion of the reconciliation package, and called for a "strategic pause".
 This prompted Biden to state, "I think we can work something out," and Schumer to say, "We're moving full speed ahead."
 On September 12, Manchin confirmed that he would not yet support the bill, stating, "We don't have the need to rush into this".
 Biden subsequently held meetings with Senators Manchin and Kyrsten Sinema to discuss their objections to the package.
 Both House Majority Whip James Clyburn and House Budget Committee chairman John Yarmuth suggested that the bill could be reduced from $3.5 trillion and still meet the president's goals.

 On September 23, Schumer announced that the White House and both houses of Congress had reached an agreement concerning a bill payment framework, which he described as a "menu of options".
 The House Budget Committee advanced the bill in a markup session on September 25; it was next expected be reviewed by the House Rules Committee.

 On September 30, Politico reported that Manchin and Schumer secretly signed an agreement proposed by the former in July to limit the total cost of the reconciliation bill to $1.5 trillion.
 In the text of the agreement, Manchin outlined his conditions for the bill and did not guarantee that he would vote for the final legislation if it exceeded his demands.
-A spokesperson for Schumer said that that he "mererly acknowledged" Manchin's stance on the bill and would try to dissuade him on some of his demands.
+A spokesperson for Schumer said that he had "merely acknowledged" Manchin's stance on the bill and would try to dissuade him from some of his demands.